codebrainz/geanypy/docs/source/quickstart.rst

         pass

 This will allow GeanyPy's Python Plugin Manager to locate the plugin as a GeanyPy plugin.
-If it doesn't inherit from `geany.Plugin` it will not be detected.
+If it doesn't inherit from :class:`geany.Plugin` it will not be detected.

 There are a few more parts of the interface that must be implemented in order